mailjet/mailjet-apiv3-go/README.md

 This repository contains the official Go wrapper for the Mailjet API.

-Check out all the resources and Go code examples in the [Offical Documentation][doc].
+Check out all the resources and Go code examples in the [Official Documentation][doc].

 ## Table of contents